 - Asked questions, got biblical answers, but wasn’t willing to receive them…

-- Never sought out answers from Scripture or never asked questions…
+- Never sought out answers from Scripture or never asked anyone any questions…

 We don’t know in which category Jon fits.
 Perhaps, more than one.
 But we do know that Jon renounced his very public “faith” in a very public way and, as always, there has been a tremendous ripple effect on those who knew him personally and those who were fans of his music.